clockworklabs/spacetime-docs/docs/sdks/rust/index.md

 }
 ```

 Construct a `DbConnection` by calling `DbConnection::builder()` and chaining configuration methods, then calling `.build()`.
-You must at least specify `with_uri`, to supply the URI of the SpacetimeDB to which you published your module, and `with_module_name`, to supply the human-readable SpacetimeDB domain name or the raw `Identity` which identifies the module.
+You must at least specify `with_uri`, to supply the URI of the SpacetimeDB to which you published your module, and `with_module_name`, to supply the human-readable SpacetimeDB domain name or the raw `Identity` which identifies the database.

 | Name                                                      | Description                                                                          |
 |-----------------------------------------------------------|--------------------------------------------------------------------------------------|